 Raster data#

-In this part of the session we now finally get to work with some geographic data.
-For the next three weeks we will work with and manipulate raster data, which represent the most common type of data in our research.
-After that, we will tackle the use of vector data.
+In this part we finally get to work with some geographic data.
+Several weeks of the course are devoted to working with and manipulating raster data, which represent the most common type of data in our research.
+Looking at raster data and the different types of raster data we use, three examples come to mind:

 1. Satellite imagery (continuous data)